sabrinahu5/CS50-Final-Project/README.md

 An email is automated to be sent to remind users whenever a subscription of theirs is within one to two days of expiring.

-On the site header, users can add a new subscription or log out.
+On the site header, users can log out.